chocolatey/docs/input/en-us/central-management/setup/database.md

 ## Step 4: Verify Installation

-The purpose of the `chocolatey-management-database` package is to create and deploy the schema for the database that is used by the CCM Service and Website.
+The purpose of the `chocolatey-management-database` package is to create and deploy the schema for the database that is used by the Chocolatey Central Management Service and Website.
 This can be verified by using something like SQL Server Management Studio to connect to the SQL Server Instance and:

 * Check that a database (by default named `ChocolateyManagement`) has been created
 * That a set of tables have been created within this database